-The older part was built by the French government in 1936 to accommodate Armenian refugees who fled to Lebanon.
+- The ‘old’ section of Rashidieh camp was built by the French government to accommodate Armenian refugees who fled to Lebanon.
 The ‘new’ section was built by UNRWA in 1963.

-The camp lies on the coast, 5km from Tyre.
+Rashidieh camp is located on the coast, 5 km south of city of Tyre.
 Rashidieh was heavily affected during the Lebanese civil war, especially between 1982 and 1987.
-Nearly 600 shelters were totally or partially destroyed and more than 5,000 refugees were displaced.
+More than 600 shelters were totally or partially destroyed, and more than 5,000 Palestine Refugees were displaced.
 Remaining shelters need serious rehabilitation.